wikimedia/mediawiki-extensions-Wikibase/docs/topics/entitytypes.md

   * A callable that returns [EntityIdFormatter] instance.
 Takes a Language object as argument.
 * entity-reference-extractor-callback
   * A callable that builds and returns [EntityReferenceExtractors] instance which extract ids of referenced entities from an entity.
 Can be used to determine which other entities an entity links to (e.g. in "What links here").
+* entity-differ-strategy-builder (repo and client)
+  * A callback for creating an [EntityDifferStrategy], called without arguments.
+(The differ strategy is itself responsible for determining whether it can diff a certain entity type or not.)
+* entity-patcher-strategy-builder (repo only)
+  * A callback for creating an [EntityPatcherStrategy], called without arguments.
+(The patcher strategy is itself responsible for determining whether it can patch a certain entity type or not.)
+* entity-diff-visualizer-callback (repo only)
+  * A callback for creating an [EntityDiffVisualizer] for entities of this type.
+Called with five arguments: a MessageLocalizer, a [ClaimDiffer], a [ClaimDifferenceVisualizer], a SiteLookup, and an [EntityIdFormatter].
 * sub-entity-types (optional) (repo and client)
   * An array of strings listing the sub entity types that this entity type contains.
 * fulltext-search-context (repo only)